MMV-Lab/mmv_h4tracks/README.md

 ## Notes

 false positives:
 	check if cell from eval has a match > .4 IoU.
-If no, check if cell has 2 or more matches >= .2 IoU.
+If no, check if cell has second highest match >= .2 IoU.
 If no, then fp

 false negatives:
 	check if cell from gt has a match > .4 IoU.
 If no, then fn

 split cell:
-	check if cell from eval does not have a match > .4 IoU and 2 or more matches >= .2 IoU.
+	check if cell from eval has more than one match, and if second highest match is >= .2 IoU.
 If yes, then sc

 added edge:
 	check if a connection in gt has both cells matched in eval & the matched cells are connected. if no, then ae